 Kevin Gray was interviewed by DC Organization OneNation, as apart of a Positive outreach Program that connects At Risk Youth, with Incarcerated Males to Give “Real Talk” to Youth.
-The Goal is to educate youth of the dangers of the Streets, Prison, and alternatives routes to become Positive examples of overcoming adversity, Against all Odds!
+The Goal is to educate youth of the dangers of the Streets, Prison, and dialogue on alternatives routes to become Positive examples of overcoming adversity, Against all Odds!

 The Atmosphere growing up in DC back in the 80’s and 90s was Toxic!
 Everybody I knew was in the streets, and drugs saturated the streets of D.C.
 It was like you was in the matrix.
 Because everything is fast paced but to you it seems like you are in slow motion.
 It was out of control.

 - What effects in your opinion does poverty play on one decision making skills?

 Poverty was the motivating factor for some.
 You were either in the streets out of survival or, you were simply drawn in by the glamour.

 - What was your Formative years like as a Teen?